Flamenco Dance Posture, Hands, and Arms

-I've included arms in this Hub about posture, because many dancers can hold a good body position - until they start moving their arms!
+I've included arms in this article about posture because many dancers can hold a good body position—until they start moving their arms!

 The arm positions in flamenco seem to have a lot in common with ballet at first glance—however, if you’ve come to flamenco from ballet, you’ll have a lot of “unlearning” to do!
 In ballet, the arms are always held slightly in front of the body line, precisely because holding them on the same plane causes you to over-arch your back.
 Flamenco has no such scruples, and the arms go all the way out to the sides and directly above your head—so you must learn to control your back and resist its desire to arch in those positions.

 When it comes to flamenco arms, the most important thing to remember is:

 Whether you're lifting your arms above your head or lowering them back down, your elbows always initiate the movement.
 Always.
 This is very different to ballet, where the arm moves as a unit.
 In flamenco, you allow your arms to bend at the elbow as you move them.

 When raising your arms in any direction, you should feel the effort in the back of your upper arms.
 Let your forearms relax and follow along for the ride.
 You will have a little tension in your hands so they don't look floppy, but don't let them contribute to the movement yet.
 When your elbows have reached their final position, then start lifting the hands.

 The same applies when lowering your arms.
 Lead the way with your elbows, letting your forearms and hands follow naturally.
 Once the elbows are in the right place, keep moving your forearms into position.